Ruffles91/Ruffles91.github.io/README.md

 ## Team Brainstorming Ideas

  **Eit Parking**
- - Not suffient Parks for EIT.
+ - No sufficient Parks for EIT.
  - Create an app/software that allows the user to see occupied/unoccupied parks.

 **Eit Lecture Recording**